St Hilda’s Anglican Church Renovation

 In 2017, St Hilda’s Anglican Church in Island Bay approached First Light Studio with a brief describing the need for a beautiful, quality, and timeless design for the existing church.
 This request followed a one-year ultimatum from the council to address the building's earthquake-prone status.

-Recognizing the importance of a larger congregation space and revitalizing the street-front connection with the community, the parish chose to remove the earthquake-prone elements of the brick façade.
+Recognising the importance of a larger congregation space and revitalizing the street-front connection with the community, the parish chose to remove the earthquake-prone elements of the brick façade.
 Additionally, they desired an extension to the nave that would provide more space for the baptismal font, increased seating, and a new façade facing the street.

 The new extension respects the sacredness of the Christian church, emphasizing beauty, quality, and a welcoming atmosphere both inside and out.
 It aligns with the symbolic journey experienced within the church.